IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_HistoryJS_Integration_with_IgniteUI_controls.md

 }
 ```

-This enough for a feature like paging, where we always have a selected page and also have only one method to change paging state - _pageIndex()_.
+This is enough for a feature like paging, where we always have a selected page and also have only one method to change paging state - _pageIndex()_.
 The procedure above will not work for a feature like sorting.
 Imagine we have the following case:

 1. The grid is not sorted.